LuciaLicakova/coconut-contextual/README.md

 # Coconut

-The code base is the official implementation of [Training Large Language Models to Reason in a Continuous Latent Space](https://arxiv.org/abs/2412.06769).
+The code base is an adapted implementation of [Training Large Language Models to Reason in a Continuous Latent Space](https://arxiv.org/abs/2412.06769), modified to incorporate a contextual latent embedding, where each latent token is computed as a weighted average of the last m hidden states rather than only the immediately preceding state.

 ![coconut](assets/coconut.png)